larskaare/pawa-system-testing/slides/content/the-system-scenario.md

 <img src="./content/images/pawa-scenario.jpg" width="60%" height="auto">

+We are using OICD and oAuth2 for authn/z</br>
-We are using a "back-end for front-end" pattern for the client component<!-- .element: style="font-size:0.6em"-->
+We are using a "back-end for front-end" pattern for the client component</br>
+We will be using oAuth2 ROPC rather than Code Grant for the client login in test mode<!-- .element: style="font-size:0.6em"-->

 ---